 Evaluating actual results compared to the financial model is addressed on this page.
 Issues include how should you structure your model for computing and presenting actual and forecast results effectively; adjusting for actual results during the construction period; and using economic depreciation to gauge the performance of a project and adjusting for actual debt financing in a model.
 When you put actual data into a project finance model, you are really making your model into a corporate model with historic switches and flexible forecasts.
 I emphasize in the discussion below that you can use a whole bunch of different methods to make your forecasts into actual data.
-Once a project is operational or under construction and after you receive actual data, you should prepare new forecasts.
+Once a project is operational or under construction and after you receive actual data, you should prepare new forecasts from the actual results.
 Updating forecasts of a project is more like corporate finance modelling and is the subject of this page.
 If you update capital expenditures and debt draws before the COD, the subjects are more complex and can give rise to difficult issues of circularity.
 After COD, the complex issues involves how to measure performance using economic depreciation rather than tax or accounting depreciation.
 You can download power point slides that describe modelling issues with incorporating actual data in project finance models.

 Basic Example with Updating Forecasts after COD and Use of Actual Switch

 The process of evaluating actual results involves presentation and involves efficiently putting data together.
 In addition there is a bit of forecasting involved.
 I have made a very simple to illustrate this process where you receive actual data on the operation of the project such as revenues and expenses.
 In the screenshot below I use a small piece of a financial model to get started.
 Items in this model will be compared to actual data and the new forecast.